Fourth Wing But in Space: The Sci Fi Romance You Have Been Craving

 If you are searching for a book that carries the emotional DNA of Fourth Wing but sets it against the cold vastness of space, The Starfall Accord was written for exactly this moment.

 It opens with a woman who should not be where she is, inside a military structure that was never designed for someone like her.
-Assigned to a ship commanded by the man from the opposing faction — the man who has every reason to make her failure easy.
+She is assigned to a ship commanded by the man from the opposing faction.

-The romance is slow, deliberate, and earned through every page of resistance and reluctant trust.
+The man who has every reason to make her failure easy.
+The tension is immediate, the politics are real, and the romance is slow, deliberate, earned through every page of resistance and reluctant trust.

 Where it mirrors Fourth Wing: